LukeShortCloud/rootpages/src/openstack/tripleo.rst

       -  Scenario #3 - No templates:

          -  If no custom network settings will be used, then the Heat templates do not need to be generated.
-By default, TripleO will configure different subnets to seperate traffic (instead of also using VLANs) onto the default network interface of the Overcloud nodes.
+By default, TripleO will configure different subnets to separate traffic (instead of also using VLANs) onto the default network interface of the Overcloud nodes.

 -  In a YAML Heat template, set the number of controller, compute, Ceph, and/or any other nodes that should be deployed.